PEPR: Privileged Event-based Predictive Regularization for Domain Generalization: Conclusions

 \section{Conclusions}

-We addressed domain generalization for visual perception by leveraging event cameras as privileged information during training while keeping the final model purely RGB at test time.
-We introduced \methodname{} (\method{}), which reframes LUPI as a predictive problem in a shared latent space: instead of directly aligning RGB and event features, we train the RGB encoder to predict event-based latent representations, distilling domain-invariant cues without sacrificing semantic richness.
-Experiments on object detection (Hard-DSEC-DET, FRED) and semantic segmentation (Cityscapes Adverse, Dark Zurich) show that \method{} consistently improves robustness under severe domain shifts, particularly day-to-night transitions, and outperforms a direct L2 alignment baseline, being also a beneficial regularizer on the source domain.
-Overall, our results demonstrate that predictive cross-modal regularization is a more effective way to exploit privileged information than direct feature matching.
-A discussion of practical limitations of our current study and several promising directions for future work is provided in Appendix~\ref{sec:limitations}.
+We addressed domain generalization by leveraging event cameras as privileged information at training while keeping the final model purely RGB at test time.
+We introduced \methodname{} (\method{}), which reframes LUPI as a predictive problem in a shared latent space: instead of directly aligning RGB and event features, the RGB encoder predicts event-based latent representations, distilling domain-invariant cues without sacrificing semantic richness.
+Experiments on object detection (Hard-DSEC-DET, FRED) and semantic segmentation (Cityscapes Adverse, Dark Zurich) show that \method{} consistently improves under severe domain shifts, particularly day-to-night transitions, and outperforms a direct alignment baselines, being also a beneficial regularizer on the source domain.
+Results demonstrate that predictive cross-modal regularization is a more effective way to exploit privileged information than direct feature matching.
+A discussion of limitations and future work is provided in Appendix~\ref{sec:limitations}.